brava-labs/brava-contracts/README.md

 - The module verifies the domain, expiry, signer ownership, and sequence nonce.
 - If `deploySafe` is true, the module uses `SafeDeployment` to deploy the user’s Safe deterministically.
 - The module calls `SequenceExecutor.executeSequence(...)` from the Safe via delegatecall to run each action.
-- If enabled, the Gas Refund action reimburses gas to the executor or fee recipient.
+- If enabled, the Gas Refund action reimburses gas to the executor or fee recipient and logs the result via the centralized `Logger`.

 #### SafeDeployment and deterministic Safe addresses
 - `SafeDeployment` and related contracts support deterministic deployment (Create2-based proxies) so users can have the same Safe address across chains and be deployed on-demand.
 - See `contracts/auth/SafeDeployment.sol` and `contracts/auth/SafeSetupRegistry.sol` for details.

-🔗 This project relies on the brava-ts-client.
+🔗 Active development is done in the monorepo; this repository mirrors public-facing deployments.
+For integration helpers, see the brava-ts-client.

 ## 📜 Contract Overview